synthein/synthein/README.md

 ## License

-Synthein is copyright (c) Jordan Christiansen and Drake Halver.
+Copyright (c) 2014-2018 Jordan Christiansen and Drake Halver

 The code and assets of Synthein are distributed under the terms of the GPL v3, included in the LICENSE file.